flageval-baai/ROME-evaluation/README.md

 - Per-bucket entries keyed by `tracker_type` values: `[score_sum, count, accuracy, { subtype: [score_sum, count, accuracy], ... }]`

 ## Citation
-If you use our work and are inspired by our work, please consider cite us (available soon):
+If you use and are inspired by our work, please consider citing us (available soon):
 ```bibtex
 @article{LRM-Eval,
   title={A Preliminary Contamination-Free Evaluation of Reasoning Models},